Milky Way Photography Workshop at Stage Harbor Lighthouse

 Spend an evening learning to capture the beauty of Cape Cod's starry night skies with award winning photographer Chris Cook.
-Chris' work has been published worldwide including National Geographic, Canon USA, Caltech, MIT and is a 10x NASA 'Astronomy Picture of the Day' (APOD) recipient.
+Chris' work has been published worldwide including National Geographic, Canon USA, Caltech, Astronomy magazine, Sky & Telescope magazine, MIT and is a 10x NASA 'Astronomy Picture of the Day' (APOD) recipient.

 "Spent a great night with Chris Cook's workshop shooting stars, star trails and light painting.
 Chris is one great educator and photographer.
 Highly recommended if you want to learn night photography." - Ted Heath "

 Thanks for the class tonight Chris....I highly recommend anybody contemplating taking a class with Chris to do so!!....Great fun and super informative..." - Jeff Smith

 The workshop will be conducted at Old Stage Harbor Lighthouse and Hardings Beach in Chatham.
 This site offers dark skies free of most light pollution found elsewhere on the Cape... especially to the south where the galactic core of our own Milky Way will shine brightly over Nantucket Sound.

 There is currently one scheduled workshops for 2017: